Suffering

 And what, disciples, is the aggregate of perception?
 It is these six classes of perception: perception of forms, perception of sounds, perception of odors, perception of tastes, perception of tactile objects, and perception of mental phenomena.
 This is called the aggregate of perception.

-The Perception Aggregate refers to the accumulation of these past perceptions, stored in volitional memories.
-These stored impressions play a critical role in shaping how we interpret and react to the world in the present.
+The Perception Aggregate refers to the accumulation of past perceptions.
+These accumulated impressions play a critical role in shaping how we interpret and react to the world in the present.

 Perceptions and feelings arise together based on contact with the six sense bases: